 "In-the-Field" format and PI involvement: Students will choose a Qualifying Exam topic that is in the field of their thesis research.
 The Specific Aims cannot be ones proposed previously or under consideration currently by their PI or members of their lab.
 The aims can but do not necessarily need to be aims the student will pursue for their thesis research, but must be relevant to the field.
 The proposal must be strongly rooted in genetics, include a hypothesis and be hypothesis driven.
 We encourage you to solicit the advice of your advisor and any other members of the scientific community.
-Nevertheless, it will not serve you well to have the overall framework and ideas of your project already laid out before
+Nevertheless, it

-MOLECULAR PHYSIOLOGY & BIOPHYSICS CURRICULUM
+MOLECULAR PHYSIOLOGY & BIOPHYSICS

+CURRICULUM